 - Option to select family-favourites

 As the first on the Singapore food delivery scene, Foodpanda has secured a sizeable territory of more than 1200 restaurants.
-Recently rebranded from its neon orange to an electric pink and soon to be launching an e-wallet for easier payment, it even offers 24-hour fast food delivery.
+Rebranded from its neon orange to an electric pink and soon to be launching an e-wallet for easier payment, it even offers 24-hour fast food delivery.

 Delivery hours: 24 hours